Skip to main content

 Additionally, Murayama was invited to participate in two writers conferences as a guest speaker and panelist.
 These conferences were:

-• The Pacific Northwest Asian American Writers Conference in June 1976 at the University of Washington in Seattle.
+• The Pacific Northwest Asian American Writers' Conference in June 1976 at the University of Washington in Seattle.

 • Hawaii’s Ethnic American Writers’ Conference: “Talk Story: Our Voices in Literature and Song” in June 1978 at UH Manoa’s Mid-Pacific Institute.